Back to all posts

 Watch for plumbers who can’t provide proof of licensing and insurance, seem hesitant to share references, or don’t have a portfolio of previous new construction projects.
 If they give vague answers to technical questions or seem unsure about the process, that’s another major red flag.
 A true professional will have the experience and confidence to walk you through their plan.
 At Mr. Pipey, we pride ourselves on being a trusted, family-owned company with the expertise your project deserves.

-Identifying Unrealistic Promises
+Recognizing Unrealistic Promises or Guarantees

 Building a new home comes with tight deadlines and strict budgets, but quality plumbing can’t be rushed.
 Be cautious of any plumber who promises an unusually fast timeline or provides a quote that is significantly lower than all the others.
 An extremely low bid is often a sign that the contractor is cutting corners, either by using cheap materials or hiring unskilled labor.